pengfeng/ask.py/README.md

 Given a query, the program will

-- search Google for the top 10 web pages
+- in search mode: search Google for the top 10 web pages
+- in local mode: use the local files under the 'data' directory
-- crawl and scape the pages for their text content
+- crawl and scape the result documents for their text content
 - chunk the text content into chunks and save them into a vectordb
-- perform a vector search with the query and find the top 10 matched chunks
+- perform a hybrid search (vector and BM25 FTS) with the query and find the top 10 matched chunks
-- [Optional] search using full-text search and combine the results with the vector search
 - [Optional] use a reranker to re-rank the top chunks
 - use the top chunks as the context to ask an LLM to generate the answer
 - output the answer with the references